yobad/AppDevIII2024/assignments/Assignment1.md

    > Hint: You must use a converter within the Binding of the user icon label.
 This converter must return the first character of the display name:

-8. (Optional) Use randomly generated background colors for the `Frame` of the user icon.
+8. (Optional) Generate a background color for the `Frame` of the user icon based on the user email address.

-   > Hint: You must a converter and a Random number generator.
+   > Hint: You must a converter and find a way to translate letters to color value.

 9. Unread emails (never tapped) should appear differently.
 Feel free to use any method to distinguish them `IsRead`